I recently heard a story about a bee hive.

 Loyal Defined in My Own Words:

-To be loyal is to pledge to be faithful and true to those whom we elevate above ourselves or to those we are to be obedient and/or submissive to.
+To be loyal is to pledge to be faithful and true to those whom we elevate above ourselves, those we are to be obedient and/or submissive to, and to those who are pledged to be faithful to us.

 Let us hold fast the confession of our hope without wavering, for he who promised is faithful.
 (Hebrews 10:23)